SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 - "You love him, so another may love him.
 You love him, so you may love another.""

-- "'Of the trail of ink there is no end,'"
+- "Of the trail of ink there is no end"

 - "One can't found a novel theology on Nothing, and nothing is so secure a foundation as a contradiction.
 Look at the great successes of the past - they say their deities are the masters of all the universes, and yet that they require grandmothers to defend them, as if they were children frightened by poultry.
 Or that the authority that punishes no one while there exists a chance for reformation will punish everyone when there is no possibility anyone will become the better for it.""

 - "That's so, I'm sure.
 When you're brought up in the guild it seems like the center of the world.
 But when you're a little older - this is what I've found myself, and I know I can rely on you not to tell tales - something pops in your head, and you discover it isn't the linchpin of this universe after all, only a well-paid, unpopular business you happen to have fallen into."

+- "The circumstances of one’s birth are irrelevant.
+It is what you do with the gift of life that determines who you are."